 The following items are critical application elements required to pass Basic Minimum Requirements review.
-An application that OJP determines does not include the application elements that must be included in the application submission in order for the application to meet the basic minimum requirements, will neither proceed to peer review, nor receive further consideration.
+An application that OJP determines does not include the application elements that must be included in the application submission in order for the application to meet the basic minimum requirements will neither proceed to peer review, nor receive further consideration.

 - · Proposal Abstract

-- Proposal Narrative
+- · Proposal Narrative

-- Explain the need for federal assistance, how funds will supplement and not supplant, and, plans to sustain the collaboration program.
+- Explain the need for federal assistance, how funds will supplement and not supplant, and plans to sustain the collaboration program

 - · Description of the problem

 - · Project Design

-- Capabilities and Competencies
+- · Capabilities and Competencies

-- Plan for the collection of data
+- · Plan for the collection of data

-- Budget Worksheet and Budget Narrative (match budget amount with requested amount on 424; web-based form)
+- Budget Detail Worksheet

-- Memorandum of Understanding (MOU) between law enforcement agency and mental health agency to demonstrate partnership
+- A Memorandum of Understanding (MOU) with a criminal justice agency and mental health agency is required to demonstrate partnership

+- · Information to Complete the Application for Federal Assistance (SF-424) in Grants.gov

-- Standard Applicant Information (SF-424 information from Grants.gov)
+- · Standard Applicant Information (SF-424 information from Grants.gov)